CedarsDSN/Galaxy_tutorial_RNAseq_single_end/docs/source/Primary analysis/Trimming raw reads.rst

 * Click "Run"

-The output of MultiQC on Cutadapt results should contain a webpage which can be accessed from the history and downloaded to be viewed -
+The output of MultiQC on Cutadapt results should contain a webpage that can be accessed from the history and downloaded to be viewed -

-* The first table on the webpage shows the percentage of the basepairs which have been trimmed by Cutadapt
+* The first table on the webpage shows the percentage of the basepairs that have been trimmed by Cutadapt

-* The plot below that shows the number of reads (SE) / pairs (PE) which have been removed by Cutadapt
+* The plot below that shows the number of reads that have been removed by Cutadapt

 You are now ready to go to the next step, Alignment/mapping